sam-k99/sam-k99/README.md

 # Hello, I'm Sam  <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Hand%20gestures/Waving%20Hand.png" alt="Waving Hand" width="32" height="32" />

-Hello i'm a developer, and most of things i build are just for the love of the game. but there are some other project i also which ofc i build for shake building.Fueled by coffee and song.
+Hello i'm a developer, and most of things i build are just for the love of the game. but there are ofc other projects i have build for and mostly its ml or pipeline projects.Fueled by coffee and song.

 <div align="center">
 <br/>